Ensemble Estimation of Information Divergence: The Divergence Functional Weak Estimator

 \subsection{Proof Sketches of Theorems~\ref{thm:bias} and~\ref{thm:variance}}

-To prove the expressions for the bias, the bias is first decomposed into two parts by adding and subtracting $g\left(\ez\ft 1(\mathbf{Z}),\ez\ft 2(\mathbf{Z})\right)$ within the expectation creating a {}``bias'' term and a {}``variance'' term.
-Applying a Taylor series expansion on the bias and variance terms results in expressions that depend on powers of $\bias_{\mathbf{Z}}\left[\ft i(\mathbf{Z})\right]:=\ez\ft i(\mathbf{Z})-f_{i}(\mathbf{Z})$ and $\et i(\mathbf{Z}):=\ft i(\mathbf{Z})-\ez\ft i(\mathbf{Z})$, respectively.
+To prove the expressions for the bias, the bias is first decomposed into two parts by adding and subtracting $g\left(\ez\fth 1(\mathbf{Z}),\ez\fth 2(\mathbf{Z})\right)$ within the expectation creating a ``bias'' term and a ``variance'' term.
+Applying a Taylor series expansion on the bias and variance terms results in expressions that depend on powers of $\bias_{\mathbf{Z}}\left[\fth i(\mathbf{Z})\right]:=\ez\fth i(\mathbf{Z})-f_{i}(\mathbf{Z})$ and $\eth i(\mathbf{Z}):=\fth i(\mathbf{Z})-\ez\fth i(\mathbf{Z})$, respectively.
 Within the interior of the support, moment bounds can be derived from properties of the KDEs and a Taylor series expansion of the densities.
-Near the boundary of the support, the smoothness assumption on the boundary $\mathcal{A}.5$ is also required.
-Note that this approach differs from that in~\cite{sricharan2013ensemble} which corrected the KDEs near the boundary of the support set and also used concentration inequalities for the KDEs.
+Near the boundary of the support, the smoothness assumption on the boundary $\mathcal{A}.5$ is required to obtain an expression of the bias in terms of the KDE bandwidth $h$ and the sample size $N$.
 The full proof of Thm.~\ref{thm:bias} is given in Appendix~\ref{sec:BiasProof}.

 The proof of the variance result takes a different approach.
-It uses the Efron-Stein inequality which bounds the variance by analyzing the expected squared difference between the plug-in estimator when one sample is allowed to differ.
+The proof uses the Efron-Stein inequality~\cite{efron1981jackknife} which bounds the variance by analyzing the expected squared difference between the plug-in estimator when one sample is allowed to differ.
+This approach provides a bound on the variance under much less strict assumptions on the densities and the functional $g$ than is required for Theorem~\ref{thm:bias}.
 The full proof of Thm.~\ref{thm:variance} is given in Appendix~\ref{sec:VarProof}.